The largest Dutch auction house

 AAG deals in high-quality art, antiques, wines and collectibles in the broadest sense of the term.
 Its sales are therefore of interest to a wide public.
 Lots are organized according to type and price class, ensuring that each will be seen by as many potential buyers as possible.
 Moreover, each object consigned for sale is given maximum exposure in the catalogue.
 AAG’s specialist auctions are held twice a year in the categories Old Master Paintings, 19th and early 20th century paintings, Modern and Contemporary Art, Furniture, and Miscellaneous (ceramics, glass, silver, jewellery, etc.).
 There are also regular sales of fine wines.
 Whenever possible, specialist auctions devoted to a particular theme, event or an important collection are held.
 Several sales of Indonesian and Indo-European art and crafts are held in Jakarta and/or Singapore each year.

-Servant, reliable and knowledgeable
+High service, reliable and knowledgeable

 AAG offers the highest standards of service to both buyers and sellers.
 Anyone considering offering a lot at auction can depend on a rapid response, expert advice and support, and prompt settlement following a successful sale.
 Expert valuations are provided with no further obligation.
 Our experts will also be pleased to offer valuations for the purposes of estate and inheritance matters.
 Items consigned for auction are brought to the attention of selected prospective purchasers, shown on our website, listed prominently in our catalogues and displayed on viewing days.
 Where appropriate, additional publicity including media coverage of exceptional lots will be arranged.